judasgutenberg/Esp8266_RemoteControl/README.md

 </code>

-evaluates to true if the latest record in the solar_power column of   the inverter_log is greate than 2000  and the battery_percentage in that record is greater than 90 OR if the definite integral of forecast_solar_radiation values for today (using forecast_hour as the x component) in the device_weather_forecast_hour table for device_16 is greater than 7000 and the hour in our timezone is less than 10.
+evaluates to true if the latest record in the solar_power column of   the inverter_log is greater than 2000  and the battery_percentage in that record is greater than 90 OR if the definite integral of forecast_solar_radiation values for today (using forecast_hour as the x component) in the device_weather_forecast_hour table for device_16 is greater than 7000 and the hour in our timezone is less than 10.

 As you can see, if you are gathering weather forecasts via the OpenMeteo API, you can make rules related to the predicted weather as stored in the device_weather_forecast_hour table.
 Management_rules can be edited in the management_rule editor, which looks like this: